 Due to the novelty of COVID-19 antiviral drugs for the treatment of COVID-19, there will be limitations in place on who can access them when they become available for people who are not hospitalized.
 There are safety concerns associated with all drugs, but especially so with new drugs on the market.

+The first “tier” of patients to prioritize for treatment are immunocompromised individuals and those who are unvaccinated and older than 75 years or 65 years with additional risk factors.
 People who are immunocompromised will need to be monitored closely as COVID-19 antivirals become more accessible.
 Since COVID-19 infection typically lasts longer in these populations, there is more opportunity for resistance to develop and adverse reactions.

 Pregnant patients and children are often excluded from clinical trials at first, so they will also likely not be recommended to take COVID-19 antiviral drugs until more research is conducted.

 The Emergency Use Authorization (EUA) authority allows FDA to respond to public health threats, including infectious diseases, by facilitating the availability and use of medical products to diagnose, treat, or prevent disease.
 When there are no adequate, approved, and available alternatives, the EUA expedites the time for people to access essential medical products.